martinbremmer/cyclonedds/docs/dev/multi_process_testing.md

 }

 //
-// When indicated, we should only call entry function of the given process.
+// When indicated, in the main(), we should only call the entry function
+// of a given process.
 //
 static int
 mpt_run_proc(mpt_process_t *proc)